Nine Peaks (manga): Production

 After finishing his previous work Clover, Hirakawa wanted to draw another delinquent manga.
 He decided to have it set in the 2000s because he felt that time frame was the end of the delinquent culture in Japan.
 Hirakawa decided to implement elements of time travel and family after watching Back to the Future, which he described as a major influence on the story.
 Hirakawa stated he has an ending in mind and would like to make the series about 30 volumes long.

 Media

 Manga

 Written and illustrated by Tetsuhiro Hirakawa, the series began serialization in Akita Shoten's magazine Weekly Shōnen Champion on June 2, 2022.
 In the issue of Weekly Shōnen Champion released on January 25, 2024, it was announced the series would be transferred to Akita Shoten's manga website Manga Cross.
 It began serialization on Manga Cross on February 7, 2024.
-As of September 2025, the series' individual chapters have been collected into fifteen tankōbon volumes.
+As of August 2026, the series' individual chapters have been collected into twenty tankōbon volumes.